Dxyk/Angular-Udemy/Section 12 Course Project - Routing/README.md

 Update `app-routing.module.ts` to contain the recipe-start child route

 Update `recipes.component.html` to use a `<router-outlet></router-outlet>` as place holders for the components depending on the routes

+### Lesson 161 - Configuring Route Parameters

+Goal

+- Currently, the `recipe` property in the `RecipeDetailComponent` is set through property binding.
+We wish to retrieve the recipe on route change

+Update `RecipeItemComponent` to remove the logic for passing the recipe id to `RecipeDetailComponent`

+Update `RecipeDetailComponent` to subscribe to the `ActivatedRoute.param` observable and update the recipe during runtime.